KevCui/tweet-eraser/README.md

 - bin/login-twitter.js: fetch Twitter tokens

-- tweet-eraser.sh: main script to call Twitter APIs
+- tweets-eraser.sh: main script to call Twitter APIs

 - likes-downloader.sh: additional script to download Twitter likes to a markdown file as a quick backup

+- tweets-downloader.sh: additional script to download tweets and RTs as a quick backup

 ## Preparation